vsivsi/git-blob-stream/Readme.md

 [![Build Status](https://travis-ci.org/vsivsi/git-blob-stream.svg)](https://travis-ci.org/vsivsi/git-blob-stream)

 This npm package makes it easy and efficient to read and write Git blob files using node.js Stream2 streams.
+It has no dependencies on command line git or native code git libraries; instead using crypto and compression libraries already built into node.js.

 ### Installation